Radioactive iodine treatment for thyroid cancer

 Possible long term side effects include

-- Temporary disturbance in how your bone marrow works – your doctor will monitor this
+- Lower levels of blood cells made by your bone marrow – your doctor will monitor this

 - Lung problems – your doctor will monitor this and you will have treatment, if necessary

 - Second tumours – these are rare, but if you are concerned you can ask your doctor or clinical nurse specialist to discuss this with you

 If you are planning to travel abroad you should be aware that recent treatment with radioactive iodine may set off radiation alarms at airports.
 This could happen up to 12 weeks after your treatment.
 So, to avoid problems make sure you take a certificate from the hospital, or a letter from your doctor, telling about the treatment you have had.

 For general information and support

 Contact the Cancer Research UK nurses on freephone 0808 800 4040 (Open 9am - 5pm, Monday to Friday)

 Share experiences on our online forum with Cancer Chat